-If the risk is to the resource, principles may be:
+If the risk is to the resource, or to dependent or related components of the ecosystem, principles may be:

 - The OMP-derived TAC should be an upper bound. - Action should be at least an x% decrease in the TAC output by the OMP, depending on severity.